Automated Curbside Trash & Recycling Collection - Frequently Asked Questions

 You may put a label with your address on the lid, or you may write your address or apartment number on the lid with a paint marker or permanent marker.
 Make sure you do this only on the lid.
 Do not write, paint, or affix anything on the body of the bin.

 How will the bins be marked?
 What happens if they get damaged?

 Your bin is tagged with a code that corresponds to your address.
 If bins are damaged by the collection contractor and are unusable, they are repaired free of charge to the household.
 Please report damaged bins to Public Works via the GoBangor app, by submitting a service request, or by calling 207-992-4500.

 How is the City of Bangor working to meet State of Maine recycling goals?

 The City of Bangor is a member of the Municipal Review Committee, a group of 115 cities and towns working together to ensure affordable, long term, and environmentally sound disposal of municipal solid waste.
-MRC is working diligently to facilitate the sale of the Hampden solid waste processing facility (formerly Fiberight) with the goal of reopening in 2022.
+MRC is working diligently to re-open the Hampden waste processing facility, now called Municipal Waste Solutions (MWS), with their new business partner, Innovative Resource Recovery, with the goal of reopening in 2025.
 When fully operational the facility should easily exceed 50% diversion of recyclable materials from the waste stream, with an ultimate goal of 70%-80% of solid waste being recycled.